thbrown/softball-scorer/README.md

 #### Schema metadata

 Each of the top-level schemas described above contain a metadata property at their root.
-The metadata node consists fo two properties
+The metadata node consists of two properties

 - Version - serial integer number, used in schema migration
 - Scope - what top-level schema the document should be validated against [full, client, or export]